 Exercise #1: Walking

-Aim to walk for at least 30 minutes, five days a week.
+Try to walk for at least 30 minutes, five days a week.
 If you can speed up your walking pace, that is great too.
-Brisk walking raises your heart rate without being risky and helps you burn more calories.
+Brisk walking raises your heart rate without being risky and helps burn more calories.

 Exercise #2: Biking or Elliptical